Last Updated on November 22, 2023

 During normal gait, the forward movement displaces body’s mass puts the body in a forward-falling position.
 Then, the front foot hits the ground preventing the fall, followed by the rear leg as it swings forward, and the cycle repeats.

 On hitting the ground, foot works to absorb and dissipate the shock of impact.
 The foot pronates to accommodate the ground surface contour.
 The ankle goes into dorsiflexion allowing the knee to move forward, and the body follows.
 Following this, the heel raises, and the foot supinates becoming a rigid lever that aids in the pushing action that eventually ends with the toe-off.
-Thus, first the foot pronates after ground strike and supinates in preparation for push off.
+Thus, first, the foot pronates after a ground strike and supinates in preparation for push off.

 Neutral pronation is characterized by even distribution of the weight fairly evenly among all of the toes with a slight emphasis on the big toe and second toe.

-In person with foot overpronation, the push off is almost completely from the big toe and second toe.
+In a person with foot overpronation, the push off is almost completely from the big toe and second toe.
 Due to this, the shock from the foot’s impact doesn’t spread evenly throughout the foot.
-In an attempt to stabilize the body, the ankle comes at an unatural angle with the foot and the foot splays out abnormally. [watch video]
+In an attempt to stabilize the body, the ankle comes at an unnatural angle with the foot and the foot splays out abnormally. [watch video]